sneakysneak/docs/pages/connector-authentication/marketo_import_export.md

 ## Bulk Import/Export

-The ability to import and export CSV , TSV or SSV files is supported with methods from the **Bulk Imports** and **Bulk Exports** categories.
+The ability to import and export CSV, TSV or SSV files is supported with methods from the **Bulk Imports** and **Bulk Exports** categories.

 ### Import